 Learn where gluten hides

-Foods like soups, salad dressings, and soy sauce can unexpectedly contain gluten.
-Verify by checking with the kitchen staff if you're eating at a restaurant.
+Foods like soups, salad dressings and soy sauce can unexpectedly contain gluten.
+If you're eating out, don't be afraid to ask if a food contains gluten.

 This is always good advice, whether you're suffering from celiac disease or not.
 One of the best ways to monitor our health is to monitor what we put in our bodies.

-5 Important Things To Know About Celiac Disease
+5 Life-saving Facts To Know About Celiac Disease

 Who gets it?